CREC: About Us (Capitol Region Education Council)

 Leadership

-The governing Council of CREC is comprised of one representative from each of the 35 school districts in the Capitol Region.
+The governing Council of CREC is comprised of one representative from each school district in the Capitol Region.
 The representatives come from each district’s publicly elected board of education to form the CREC Council and to make policy decisions.

 The Council elects a 10-person Board of Directors representing small, medium and large districts.
 The Board meets monthly as part of the Council, with an announced agenda that includes policy, programmatic, personnel and fiscal items.
 The control of the Capitol Region Education Council rests squarely at the local level.